MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 Card collections are supported in Teams.

 Card collections: `builder.AttachmentLayout.carousel` and `builder.AttachmentLayout.list`.
-These collections can contain Adaptive, Hero, or Thumbnail cards.
+The Bot Framework provides the Card collections.
+These collections contain Adaptive, Hero, or Thumbnail cards.

 ## Carousel collection